pierrebaudot/infotopopy/docs/index.rst

 You can find the software `on github <https://github.com/pierrebaudot/infotopopy>`_.

-Previous software for Information Topology Data Analysis INFOTOPO : the 2017 scripts are available at `Github infotopo <https://github.com/pierrebaudot/INFOTOPO/>`_
+The previous version of the software  INFOTOPO : the 2013-2017 scripts are available at `Github infotopo <https://github.com/pierrebaudot/INFOTOPO/>`_

 **Installation**